1 október 2020

-The concept has been widely used as an indicator to inform youth-oriented policies on employability, education, training and also social inclusion in the 28 EU Member States since 2010.
+The NEET concept has been widely used as an indicator to inform youth-oriented policies on employability, education, training and also social inclusion in the EU Member States since 2010.

 NEETs were specifically referred to for the first time in European policy discussions in the Europe 2020 flagship initiative ‘Youth on the move’.
 The age category covered by the term was 15–24 and was later broadened to include those aged 15–29.
 The concept is now centrally embedded in the policy discourse at EU level.
-Currently, 14.2% of the population aged 15–29 are NEETs.
+Currently, 12.6% of the population aged 15–29 are NEETs, which is the lowest point for a decade.

 In April 2013, the European Commission’s proposal to the Council of the European Union to implement a Youth Guarantee in all Member States was adopted.
 Reducing the number of NEETs is an explicit policy objective of the Youth Guarantee.
 This initiative aims to ensure that all young people aged 15–24 receive a good-quality offer of employment, continued education, apprenticeship or traineeship within four months of becoming unemployed or leaving formal education.
 The roll-out of the Youth Guarantee across Member States, via the Youth Employment Initiative, has contributed to improving the situation on the ground, reducing the number of NEETs.

-With Youth Guarantee implementation, the number of NEETs aged 15–29 has slightly decreased, from around 14 million at the height of the crisis to 12.5 million in 2016 (14.2%).
+With Youth Guarantee implementation, the number of NEETs aged 15–29 has decreased, from around 14 million at the height of the 2008–2013 crisis to 9.3 million in 2019 (12.6%).
 However, Eurofound research still estimates the significant loss to European economies to be around €142 billion a year (2015) – in benefits and forgone earnings and taxes.
 This has a significant impact on the economic and social development of the EU.
+With the situation of young people now exacerbated by the COVID-19 pandemic, Eurofound will look at the impact of the crisis on these figures.

-To date, Eurofound has pioneered extensive research on NEETs (see publications below) and has:
+Eurofound has pioneered almost a decade of extensive research on NEETs (see publications below) and has:

 - performed the first EU comparative analysis on NEETs